*Mr. Cuban may receive financial compensation for his support.

 Ensuring you obtain the licenses and permits you need can be time-consuming, but it’s an essential step.
 Once you have them, make sure you know if they expire and when you need to reapply.
 Without them, you may find yourself with fines or having to stop doing business.

 Even if you will be operating as a sole proprietor under your own given name, you should have a separate bank account for your business.
 Having a separate bank account for your business makes it easy to separate business and personal expenses at tax time.
 It also gives more legitimacy to your business and makes it easier to accept credit cards, get financing and do business in general.
-Here are guidelines for choosing a business bank account.
+Here are guidelines for choosing a small business bank account.

 The excitement of starting a business can fade when faced with the daunting steps of actually getting that business up and running.
 There are a lot of details to consider, choices to make, and paperwork to fill out.